chrilyng/chrilyng.github.com/_posts/2015-05-11-javascript-snake-game.md

 tags : [development]
 ---
 {% include JB/setup %}
-I came upon this Javascript online game [editor](http://kvad.dk/sketch/tetris) some time ago.
+I stumbled upon this Javascript online 2D graphics [editor](http://kvad.dk/).

-I got hit with inspiration and developed the following version of snake.

-You can try it [here](http://kvad.dk/sketch/chrilyng/snake)
+By using the Tetris game as a source of inspiration I recreated [snake](http://kvad.dk/sketch/chrilyng/snake)

+I post the code here as a backup.

 Initialization code:

+{% highlight javascript %}

-    // Some code is reused from http://kvad.dk/sketch/tetris
+    // Some code is  from http://kvad.dk/sketch/tetris

     var snake_block = {
 	pos_x: 8,